-8.1 Pupils experiencing mental health difficulties are often best supported both in and outside school.
-There are various mental health charities and other external agencies who are able to provide information for parent/carers, and who offer tools to assist young people with their mental health outside school.

-8.2 In order to fully support parent/carers with the mental health of their child we will:

-- Highlight sources of information and support about common mental health issues - Direct parent/carers to resources on the school website - Ensure that all parent/carers are aware of who to talk to, and how to go about this - Make our mental health policy easily accessible to parent/carers/carers via the school website - Share ideas about how parent/carers can support positive mental health - Keep parent/carers informed about the themes their children are learning about in PSHCE and share ideas for extending and exploring this learning at home

-8.3 Parent/carers and staff members may also struggle with their mental health.
+- 8.1 Pupils experiencing mental health difficulties are often best supported both in and outside school.
+There are various mental health charities and other external agencies who are able to provide information for parent/carers, and who offer tools to assist young people with their mental health outside school. - 8.2 In order to fully support parent/carers with the mental health of their child we will: - Highlight sources of information and support about common mental health issues - Direct parent/carers to resources on the school website - Ensure that all parent/carers are aware of who to talk to, and how to go about this - Make our mental health policy easily accessible to parent/carers/carers via the school website - Share ideas about how parent/carers can support positive mental health - Keep parent/carers informed about the themes their children are learning about in Mental Health and Wellbeing and share ideas for extending and exploring this learning at home - 8.3 Parent/carers and staff members may also struggle with their mental health.
 Caregiving and teaching can both be emotionally demanding jobs and it is important to ensure that care is taken around personal wellbeing.
-The following resources can be helpful for parent/carers and staff members to support with their own mental health;

-- GP The NHS offers a variety of therapeutic interventions to assist with mental health - Schools Advisory Service (staff)
+The following resources can be helpful for parent/carers and staff members to support with their own mental health; - GP The NHS offers a variety of therapeutic interventions to assist with mental health - Schools Advisory Service (staff)

-9. Teaching about Mental Health/our curriculum
+9. Teaching about Mental Health and Wellbeing

-The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy are included as part of our PSHCE curriculum.
+The skills, knowledge and understanding needed by our pupils to keep themselves and others physically and mentally healthy are included as part of our bespoke WFS curriculum.
+It is taught explicitly as part of a planned curriculum, and, in addition to this, staff maintain a flexible, responsive approach in order to meet mental/emotional health needs that arise throughout the academic year.

-9.1 The specific content of lessons will be determined by the specific needs of the pupils being taught.
-Where appropriate, there will be an emphasis on enabling pupils to develop the skills, knowledge, understanding, language and confidence to seek help.
+The specific content of lessons is determined by the needs of the pupils being taught and the pathway that they are in.
+Where appropriate, there will be an emphasis on enabling pupils to develop the skills, knowledge, understanding, communication and confidence to learn self-awareness and ask for help, when required.